Are you looking to create a private podcast that only your employees or community members can access?

 Podbean also makes it easy to provide private podcasts.

 Because they have their own iOS and Android app, you can control who has access by email address.
-You simply upload an updated .txt file every time you want to add or remove access.

 For larger enterprise clients, they have single sign-on (SSO) and other secure authorization methods.